Empire of Brazil: Consolidation

 To achieve their goals, the liberals allied themselves with a group of high-ranking palace servants and notable politicians: the "Courtier Faction".
 The courtiers were part of the Emperor's inner circle and had established influence over him, which enabled the appointment of successive liberal-courtier cabinets.
 Their dominance, however, was short-lived.
 By 1846, Pedro II had matured physically and mentally.
 No longer an insecure 14-year-old swayed by gossip, suggestions of secret plots, and other manipulative tactics, the young emperor's weaknesses faded and his strength of character came to the fore.
 He successfully engineered the end of the courtiers' influence by removing them from his inner circle without causing any public disruption.
 He also dismissed the liberals, who had proved ineffective while in office, and called on the conservatives to form a government in 1848.

 The abilities of the Emperor and the newly appointed conservative cabinet were tested by three crises between 1848 and 1852.
 The first crisis was a confrontation over the illegal importation of slaves.
 Importing slaves had been banned in 1826 as part of a treaty with Britain.
-Trafficking continued unabated, however, and the British government's passage of the Aberdeen Act of 1845 authorized British warships to board Brazilian ships and seize anyone who was found to be involved in the slave trade.
+Trafficking continued unabated, however, and the British government's passage of the Slave Trade (Brazil) Act 1845 (8 & 9 Vict. c.
+122) authorized British warships to board Brazilian ships and seize anyone who was found to be involved in the slave trade.
 While Brazil grappled with this problem, the Praieira revolt, a conflict between local political factions within Pernambuco province (and one in which liberal and courtier supporters were involved), erupted on 6 November 1848, but was suppressed by March 1849.
 It was the last rebellion to occur during the monarchy, and its end marked the beginning of forty years of internal peace in Brazil.
 The Eusébio de Queirós Law was promulgated on 4 September 1850 giving the government broad authority to combat the illegal slave trade.
 With this new tool Brazil moved to eliminate the importation of slaves, and by 1852 this first crisis was over, with Britain accepting that the trade had been suppressed.

 The third crisis was a conflict with the Argentine Confederation over ascendancy in territories adjacent to the Río de la Plata and free navigation of that waterway.
 Since the 1830s, Argentine dictator Juan Manuel de Rosas had supported rebellions within Uruguay and Brazil.
 The Empire was unable to address the threat posed by Rosas until 1850, when an alliance was forged between Brazil, Uruguay and disaffected Argentines, leading to the Platine War and the subsequent overthrow of the Argentine ruler in February 1852.
 The Empire's successful navigation of these crises considerably enhanced the nation's stability and prestige, and Brazil emerged as a hemispheric power.
 Internationally, Europeans came to see the country as embodying familiar liberal ideals, such as freedom of the press and constitutional respect for civil liberties.
 Its representative parliamentary monarchy also stood in stark contrast to the mix of dictatorships and instability endemic in the other nations of South America during this period.